 When I was 14 years old, I almost lost one of my legs.
-I was playing baseball, running track, growing up… and my adolescence came to screaming halt.
+I was playing baseball, running track, just growing up… Then my adolescence came to screaming halt.
 After a few weeks of intense pain and trouble extending my leg after bending it, I was diagnosed with bone cancer in my left tibia.
 Bless my parents for searching for any other diagnosis than radiation, chemo, and possible amputation.
 We found one, but it was just as grim.
 A staph infection in my bone.
 Had that reached my bone marrow, then lights out.
 So I was put in the hospital the next day and had a quarter size hole of my upper tibia scoped out and grafted.

 A week later, I was still in the hospital and a silly kid trying to walk.
 That led to swelling, fever spike, and one doctor suggesting he was correct and I did had cancer all along.
 The delay increased the odds of losing my leg.
 Hearing that alone, without my parents around… kind of scary.
 But the actual surgeon was correct, however during my IV treatment, I developed an allergy to penicillin.
 So I was put on a relatively new drug called Keflex (for the medical pros reading).
 I was told if it was just a few years earlier, this drug was not around, and yes, I would have lost my leg.